cpjobling/eg-151-textbook/eg_151/labs/index.md

 # Microcontroller Programming Laboratory

+Our colleague Dr Timothy Davies designed the Microcontroller Programming laboratory to teach you the fundamentals of programming microcontrollers.

+Associated with this Laboratory is a Getting Started Guide, and five microcontroller experiments designed to give you the experience of programming a microprocessor (in this case an [Arduino Nano](https://store.arduino.cc/products/arduino-nano) based on the [Atmel ATMega32 microcontroller](https://www.microchip.com/en-us/product/ATmega32)) in the [C-language](https://en.wikipedia.org/wiki/C_(programming_language)) and interfacing it to digital and analogue signals.
+We expect you to record the results of your experiments using a Lab Diary which will be submitted in at the end of the laboratory for assessment.

-## Lab Exercises
+## Lab Experiments

 The Microcontroller Laboratory consists of a getting started introduction, plus the five assessable experiments listed below.

 * {ref}`getting_started`
+* {ref}`lab_1`
+* {ref}`lab_2`
+* {ref}`lab_3`
+* {ref}`lab_4`
-*
+* {ref}`lab_5`

 ## Assessment of the Microcontroller Laboratory

 The mark for each of the experiments is a maximum of five points, making a total of 25 marks &ndash; 25% of the assessment for the whole module.

-Assessment will be based on a <strong>Laboratory (Lab) Diary</strong>.
+Assessment will be based on a **Laboratory (Lab) Diary**.
 Many other lab-based modules are assessed this way, including EG-152 Electronic Circuits next term, and the two practical labs in second year, EGA222 and EGA223.

+(lab_diary)=
 ## About the Lab Diary

 What is a laboratory diary?